-What 6 of the 7 Countries With the Most COVID-19 Cases Have In Common
+What 6 Of The 7 Countries With The Most COVID-19 Cases Have In Common

 Loading...

 As the coronavirus pandemic continues to rage around the world, some of the largest outbreaks are in countries that fall into one particular economic category.
 They're not rich.
 They're not poor.
-They're middle-income.
+They're middle income.

 In fact, of the countries reporting the most cases globally, 6 of 7 are middle-income nations.

 And they're not just any middle-income countries.
-They're some of the most influential players in the Global South.
-Brazil, India, Mexico, Peru, Russia and South Africa are not only major emerging market economics, they're regional political powers.
+They're some of the most influential players in the global south.
+Brazil, India, Mexico, Peru, Russia and South Africa are not only major emerging market economies, they're regional political powers.

-In mid-July South Africa president Cyril Ramaphosa called the pandemic the "gravest crisis in the history of our democracy" as he re-imposed strict lockdown measures.
+In mid-July, South African President Cyril Ramaphosa called the pandemic the "gravest crisis in the history of our democracy" as he reimposed strict lockdown measures.

-South Africa has now reported nearly a half a million cases of COVID-19.
+South Africa has now reported nearly a half-million cases of the coronavirus.
 Health officials project cases to continue to rise at least into September.
 And the impact of the pandemic goes far beyond the number of sick or dead.
 South Africa's borders remain closed.
-Non-essential workplaces remain shut.
-The country's official unemployment rate which had been in the mid-20% range, was pushed above 30% by the pandemic.
+Nonessential workplaces remain shut.
+The country's official unemployment rate, which had been in the mid-20% range, was pushed above 30% by the pandemic.

 Indeed, the strain on countries in the middle-income category is tremendous.
 And the number of people affected is huge.
 According to the World Bank, 75% of the world's population live in middle-income countries.

-Collectively over the last decade, these countries have lifted hundreds of millions out of poverty.
+Collectively over the past decade, these countries have lifted hundreds of millions out of poverty.

 Amanda Glassman, the executive vice president of the Center for Global Development, says these countries have a lot to lose in this pandemic.